huqianghui/spring-cloud/Exercise tutorial.md

 If everything works well, you should see the result similar to this:
 ![Environment check](https://labimages.blob.core.windows.net/images/Ex1-EnvCheck.jpg)

-- Notice: If you cannot use the _mvn_ command, following this link to install Maven and config the system environment variable path: https://maven.apache.org/install.html
+> **Notice**: If you cannot use the _mvn_ command, following this link to install Maven and config the system environment variable path: https://maven.apache.org/install.html

 ## Task2 Download the sample code and open it by using Visual Studio Code